Body of missing Nevada 18-year-old found two weeks after disappearance - NewsBreak

 Deputies said a tip led them to the remote area.

-Irion was last seen around 5 a.m. on March 12 walking through a Walmart parking lot in Fernley, about 400 miles northwest of Las Vegas and 35 miles east of Reno.Three hurt when Tesla crashes onto ambulance
+Irion was last seen around 5 a.m. on March 12 walking through a Walmart parking lot in Fernley, about 400 miles northwest of Las Vegas and 35 miles east of Reno.Chris Rock opens comedy show, still ‘processing’ Oscar slap

 Surveillance video from that day shows Irion in a parking lot, waiting in her car for a shuttle to pick her up.
 Troy Driver, 41, was also seen walking around the lot while Irion was there, according to NewsNation .